jjwithanr/obsidian_bible_study/docs/Reading Journals/Systematic Theology.md

 1. There is much debate over whether *yom* in Genesis 1 is a literal twenty-four hour day or a long period of time.

 ##### Interesting Quote:
-1. *Humans are beneficiaries of the remains of millions of generations of plants and animals that preceded us.* (pg 395)
+1. *Humans are beneficiaries of the remains of millions of generations of plants and animals that preceded us.* (395)

 #### 2022-07-08 21:50 Pages 400-420